-The Forestal carbon project, Organización La Primavera, is an initiative framed in the AFOLU sector.
+The Proyecto Forestal El Dorado (Angelik and La Maria properties), is an initiative framed in the AFOLU sector.
 It is a project classified as ARR for reforestation with commercial forest species, which seeks to promote the recovery and improvement of remaining natural forests and riverside forests, under passive restoration actions.
+For the present period, net removals are valued at 193,998 tCO2eq.